There comes a time in the midst of busy lives and businesses when you just have to knuckle down and plow through some of

 What we know with absolute certainty is that if no one gets it done – however they get it done, regardless of whether they do or don’t want to do it – you’ll be waking up only to push the now-heavier boulder up the hill tomorrow.

-If it’s a frog, it’s not going to get any easier in the future to do.
-Lace up and start catching them.
+If it’s a frog, it’s not going to get any easier to do in the future.
+Lace up and start catching frogs.

 If it’s kinda-sorta-nice-to-do-but-nonessential stuff, call it as it is and put it in the pile of kinda-sorta-nice-to-do-but-nonessential stuff.
 That pile will grow to fill whatever mental and emotional space you give it, but the projects that reflect your actual priorities will always win the project cagematch.

 Let go of all the attachment about how you’re supposed to feel about getting it done and just get it done.
 Not every task has to be inspired, fulfilling, meaningful, happy-making, creative, or “at your level.”
 A commander on a battlefield sometimes has to start firing, an executive sometimes has to sort paper, and a politician sometimes has to take a taxi.
 Get the job done first – worry about the process later.

-Yes, I want you to look at your plans and see that the most likely reason things aren’t getting done is because you’re spending too much time not-working the already too big plan.
-It’s not a comforting thought, I know, but our desire for comfort often thwarts us getting our hands dirty, our backs sore, and our souls fulfilled.
+Yes, I want you to look at your plans and see that the most likely reason things aren’t getting done is that you’re spending too much time not-working the already-too-big plan.
+It’s not a comforting thought, I know, but our desire for comfort often thwarts our getting our hands dirty, our backs sore, and our souls fulfilled.